kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 Moreover, Istio Ingress Gateway Envoy does not append the private IP address of the load balancer to the XFF header, effectively removing this information from the request.

 ## TLS termination
 The `istio-ingressgateway` Service creates a Layer 4 load balancer, that does not terminate TLS connections.
 Within the Istio service mesh, the TLS termination process is handled by the Ingress Gateway Envoy proxy, which serves as a middleman between the incoming traffic and the backend services.

 ## Labeling Resources

-In accordance with the decision [Consistent Labeling of Kyma Modules](https://github.com/kyma-project/community/issues/864), the Istio Operator's resources use the standard Kubernetes labels:
+The Istio Operator's resources use the standard Kubernetes labels:

 ```yaml
 kyma-project.io/module: istio